 Hard, Apple cider and Lao cuisine at Hawker Fare.

-We also ate Issan Lao food at Hawker Fare, sipping tart hard cider, a simpler choice for dinner than one of their Tiki-inspired cocktails.
+We also ate Issan Lao food at Hawker Fare and sipped tart hard cider, a simpler choice for dinner than one of their Tiki-inspired cocktails.
 They looked fantastic, however.
 I’ll just have to return and explore the upstairs bar menu next trip.

 Another evening I slid up to the bar at Dosa and slowly cut into a paneer and pea filled chick pea ‘crepe’ between sips of Transylvanian white wine.
 A young man sat across from me and ordered the $44 tasting menu.
 For himself.
 Before drinks.
 On a Monday night.
 The neighborhood has certainly turned.
 It’s gotten to the point where regulations are being placed on preserving Legacy Businesses and limitations are being proposed on the number of new restaurants or bars.